 NGSS Crosscutting Concepts:

-Disciplinary Core Ideas form the basis of what most educators would consider STEM "content knowledge," also known as scientific facts.
+Disciplinary Core Ideas form the basis of what most educators would consider STEM "content knowledge," also known as scientific facts, in an NGSS curriculum.

 These core ideas are grouped into four content domains:

-NGSS deliberately points out which elements of the three dimensions are required for each performance expectation.
-NGSS also includes supporting elements, which provide the bounds of a scenario that students may be presented when asked to perform expected learning outcomes on future standardized tests.
+The elements of the three dimensions required for each NGSS performance expectation are clearly designated.
+NGSS also includes supporting elements, which provide the bounds of a scenario that students may be presented with when asked to perform expected learning outcomes on future standardized tests.